nforgeio/neonKUBE/Images/metricbeat/README.md

 # Description

-This image is used to deploy containers named **neon-log-metricbeat** to each node in a NeonCluster.
+This image is used to deploy containers named **neon-log-metricbeat** to each node in a neonCLUSTER.
 This deploys an [Elastic Metricbeat](https://www.elastic.co/guide/en/beats/metricbeat/current/metricbeat-overview.html) that captures and ships Docker node metrics to the cluster's Elasticsearch logs for analysis and viewing via Kibana.

 By default, this container launches Metricbeat configured to capture the following node metrics: